decentralized-identity/trust-establishment/spec/spec.md

 Trust in the decentralized identity space is a problem that many have tried to solve.
 This specification aims to take a piece of the problem around [[ref:Trust Establishment]]: a means by which an [[ref:Party]] communicates their assertions for a [[ref:Topic]] about a set of [[ref:Parties]]. [[ref:Trust Establishment]] is intended to be informational, though it can be used to prescribe resulting action.
 Not all potential usage will be covered in this specification.

+This specification describes only the data model of trust documents and is not opinionated on document integrity, format, publication, or discovery.
+Because of this, the specification alone cannot ensure interoperability and is recommended for use within a Profile.

 ## Status of This Document

 Trust Establishment is a _STRAWMAN_ specification under development within the Decentralized Identity Foundation (DIF).
 It incorporates requirements and learning from related work of many active industry players into a shared specification that meets the collective needs of the community.